 Process until smooth.

-Add in a bit of fresh water (1/2 to 1 cup) and process until you achieve the consistency you desire.
+Add in a bit of fresh water or vegetable broth (1/2 to 1 cup) and process until you achieve the consistency you desire.

 Strain and Adjust.
 Strain, if desired, for a smoother sauce.
 Taste and adjust for salt and pepper.

 Press the Tofu.
 Slice the tofu into 8 large pieces.
 Wrap them in paper towels or a large towel and set a heavy weight on them, such as a cast iron pan or large skillet, to press out the moisture.

 I usually do this while I am soaking the dried peppers.

 Cook the Tofu.
 Heat the pan back to medium high heat and add more olive oil, if needed.

 Add the tofu and lightly fry the pieces 2-3 minutes per side to lightly brown them.